College of West Africa

 The College of West Africa is a Methodist high school in Monrovia, Liberia.
-The school was opened in 1839 (as the "Monrovia Seminary"), making it one of the oldest European-style schools in Africa.
+The school was opened in 1839 as the Monrovia Seminary, making it one of the oldest European-style schools in Africa.
 It has produced many of Liberia's leaders.
-Alumni include Liberian President Ellen Johnson Sirleaf, the first woman elected as president in an African state, and Liberian Vice President Joseph Boakai.
+Alumni include Liberian President Ellen Johnson Sirleaf, the first woman elected as president in an African state, and current Liberian President Joseph Boakai.

 History

-The College of West Africa's main building is named in memory of Melville B. Cox, a Methodist missionary from Edenton Street United Methodist Church, who was a founder of the college.
-A historic stained glass window in the College's auditorium reads: "Though a thousand fall, let not Africa be given up".
-The Cox family was active in the Methodist Society from its beginning.

-In March 1821 Melville Cox was licensed to preach by the Kennebec District Conference of Maine, United States, and received his first pastoral appointment in 1822.
-Ill health, however, forced Cox to return to Maine in 1825.
+In March 1821 Melville B. Cox, a Methodist missionary from Edenton Street United Methodist Church, was licensed to preach by the Kennebec District Conference of Maine, United States, and received his first pastoral appointment in 1822.
+Ill health forced Cox to return to Maine in 1825.